treebeardtech/nbmake-action/docs/project_config.md

 # Configuring your project

+Note: Whichever form of dependency management you use, you will need to include `treebeard` as a dependency.

 Treebeard requires the directory which it is run in to contain:

 1. Some type of dependencies file (requirements.txt, Pipfile, or environment.yml)